Assassin's Creed III: The Tyranny of King Washington: Plot

-Some time after the events of Assassin's Creed III and the end of the Revolutionary War, George Washington secretly meets with Connor, telling him of dreams he has received from an Apple of Eden he had seized.
-Concerned, Connor attempts to take the Apple from Washington, but is transported into an alternate timeline, created by Washington's nightmares.
-In this reality, Connor never became an Assassin, his mother Kaniehti:io is still alive, his father Haytham Kenway died years ago, and Washington, corrupted by the Apple's power, has crowned himself the "Mad King" of the United States.
+Some time after the events of Assassin's Creed III and the end of the Revolutionary War, George Washington secretly meets with Connor, telling him of dreams he has received from an Apple of Eden he had seized at the Siege of Yorktown.
+Concerned, Connor attempts to take the Apple away, but is transported into an alternate timeline, created by Washington's nightmares.
+In this reality, Connor never became an Assassin, his mother Kaniehti:io is still alive, his father Haytham Kenway died years ago, and Washington, corrupted by the Apple, has crowned himself the "Mad King" of the United States.

-After Kaniehti:io tried and failed to steal Washington's source of power—a Scepter with the Apple at the top—a furious Washington has mobilized his army to eliminate her and Connor's tribe.
-In desperation, the tribe's Clan Mother brews the Tea of the Great Willow, which can grant great physical abilities with crippling side effects.
-However, Kaniehti:io forbids Connor from drinking the Tea and instead gifts him Haytham's old Hidden Blades.
-When Washington's army attacks, most of the tribe, including Kaniehti:io, is killed, while Connor is gunned down by Washington himself after being overpowered by his Scepter.
-After being nursed back to health by the Clan Mother, Connor reluctantly brews and drinks the Tea at her insistence, gaining the power to turn invisible and summon spectral wolves.
-The Clan Mother is later killed in a raid led by General Benedict Arnold, leading Connor to kill him.
-With his dying breath, Arnold reveals that he had been mind controlled by Washington, and directs Connor to seek Benjamin Franklin.
+After Kaniehti:io tried and failed to steal Washington's source of power—a Scepter with the Apple affixed at the top—a furious Washington has mobilized his army to eliminate her and Connor's tribe.
+In desperation, the tribe's Clan Mother brews the Tea of the Great Willow, which can grant superhuman abilities with crippling side effects.
+However, Kaniehti:io forbids Connor from drinking the Tea and instead gives him Haytham's old Hidden Blades.
+When Washington's army attacks, most of the tribe, including Kaniehti:io, is killed, while Connor is gunned down by Washington after being overpowered by his Scepter.
+Nursed back to health by the Clan Mother, Connor reluctantly brews and drinks the Tea at her insistence, gaining the power to turn invisible and summon spectral wolves.
+The Clan Mother is later killed in a raid led by General Benedict Arnold, leading Connor to assassinate him.
+With his dying breath, Arnold reveals that he had been mind-controlled by Washington, and directs Connor to seek Benjamin Franklin.